Giant Killing

-In 2010, Giant Killing won the 34th Kodansha Manga Award for Best General Manga.
+In 2010, Giant Killing won the 34th Kodansha Manga Award in the general category.

 Plot

 East Tokyo United, ETU, has been struggling in Japan's top football league for a few years.
 It has taken everything they have just to avoid relegation.
 To make matters even worse, the fans are starting to abandon the team.
 In an effort to improve their performance, ETU has hired a new coach, the slightly eccentric Tatsumi Takeshi.
 Tatsumi, who was considered a great football player when he was younger, abandoned the team years before but has proven himself as the manager of one of England's lower division amateur teams.
 The task won't be easy, the teams East Tokyo United is pitted against have bigger budgets and better players.
 However, Tatsumi is an expert at Giant Killing.
 ETU home stadium in this manga was modeled on Hitachi Kashiwa Soccer Stadium, while the team appears to have been inspired by Tokyo Verdy, which has faced a similar riches-to-rags trajectory in the J. League.